SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

 * `decimals`: The number of decimals which our token supports.
 This is where it already gets a bit tricky.
 From now on we need to calculate everything in the smallest unit of our token.
 If we pick 9 decimals (for comparison Bitcoin has 8 and Ethereum 18) and we want to have 42,000 tokens overall, we will in fact have 42,000,000,000,000.
 The first 9 zeros from the right are our decimal places.

 * `totalSupply()`: This function needs to return how many of our tokens exist.
 So for *ISE* this will give 42,000,000,000,000.
-Remeber, this is in fact 42,000 because we support 9 decimals.
+Remember, this is in fact 42,000 because we support 9 decimals.

 * `balanceOf(tokenOwner)`: This function returns the balance of each and every individual token owner.
 So this is usually 0 unless you purchased some tokens from our contract.